Skip to main content

 Updated March 2026

 K-Lataus stations deliver up to 200 kW through CCS2 connectors at K-Group retail locations, including K-Citymarket and K-Market stores across Finland.
-You can pay through the K-Lataus app or with a K-Group RFID card.
+You can pay through the K-Lataus app or with an RFID card.
 Stations are typically in grocery store parking lots, which means convenient charging while you shop, but also parking rules to be aware of.
 Here is how to fix common problems.

 Share